Alabama

 Home | State | Alabama

-Alabama (c-enen-us-Alabama.oggˌæləˈbæmə) is a state located in the southeastern region of the United States of America.
+Alabama c-enaudio=en-us-Alabama.oggˌæləˈbæmə is a state located in the southeastern region of the United States.
 It is bordered by Tennessee to the north, Georgia to the east, Florida and the Gulf of Mexico to the south, and Mississippi to the west.
 Alabama ranks 30th in total land area and ranks second in the size of its inland waterways.
-The state ranks 23rd in population with almost 4.6 million residents in 2006.
+The state ranks 23rd in population with 4.7 million residents in 2009.

 From the American Civil War until World War II, Alabama, like many Southern states, suffered economic hardship, in part because of continued dependence on agriculture.
 Despite the growth of major industries and urban centers, white rural interests dominated the state legislature until the 1960s, while urban interests and African Americans were under-represented.
 Following World War II, Alabama experienced growth as the economy of the state transitioned from agriculture to diversified interests in heavy manufacturing, mineral extraction, education, and technology.
 In addition, the establishment or expansion of multiple military installations, primarily those of the U.S. Army and U.S. Air Force, added to state jobs.